 CURRENT STATUS OF LAWSUIT

-The original suit is ongoing, though it has been in suspended status since the General Assembly passed and Governor O’Malley signed a law requiring Maryland to switch to a voting system that provides voter-verifiable paper ballots by the 2010 Primary Election.
-However, since the Fiscal Year 2011 budget does not provide funding for the new voting system, that deadline probably will not be met, and the suit may return to active status.
+The original suit is ongoing, though it has been in suspended status since the General Assembly passed and Governor O’Malley signed a law in 2007 requiring Maryland to switch to a voting system that provides voter-verifiable paper ballots.
+The suit will not be dismissed until such a system is in place.